WPA vs CCPA (CPRA)

 When Processing Consumer Data

-Both the WPA and CCPA require businesses to adopt comprehensive data security measures to safeguard consumer data that they have collected.
+Both the WPA and CCPA (CPRA) require businesses to adopt comprehensive data security measures to safeguard consumer data that they have collected.

 However, there are several provisions that are exclusive to the WPA that were drafted with the aim of making the parameters for data processing as unambiguous as possible.
 These provisions are applicable as follows: